Covid-19: At wedding ceremony of HD Kumaraswamy’s son, attendees flout norms of social distancing

 Meanwhile, Karnataka Deputy Chief Minister Ashwath Narayan warned that action will be taken against Kumaraswamy “without a second thought” if norms of social distancing were not followed at the wedding.

-“If this is the way we are handling the issue, it will send a very wrong message,” Narayan told NDTV
+“If this is the way we are handling the issue, it will send a very wrong message,” Narayan told NDTV.

 Karnataka has reported 315 coronavirus cases, including 13 deaths as of Friday.
 Meanwhile, India’s patient count rose more than 1,000 to reach 13,387 this morning.
 The nationwide toll went up to 437, the Ministry of Health’s numbers showed.